crodier/packet-router/README.md

 Due to the relaxed ordering of the problem specification, as far as non-atomic read/writes of priority.
 I use four queues to handle priority (one for each of mgmt large, mgmt, user large, user), instead of a Priority Blocking Queue, the natural selection from Java (but I also test Java Priority Queue for reference.)

 While experimental low-lock queues exist, lists of Queues are expected to perform better, with either Busy and Blocking waits, and I try both approaches.

-Queue performance evaluations:

-(best) JCTools collections, with custom wait strategies Java Lists, with custom Wait strategies
-Java Priority Queue is the slowest approach tested
+### JCTools review

+JCTools has extensive Queue type implementations, for wait-free, unsafe and other approaches.

+Most of these JCTools queues, use Ring buffers, avoiding false sharing on L1, and other "mechanical sympathy" techniques.

+I tested with SPSC, MPSC, and MPMC from JCTools.
+There are many and may be worth reviewing for any high performance Java system.

+At the time of writing, the JCTools queues are size 8,000,000 and don't grow (they must be changed with the test, if we increase the test message size.)

+JCTools also offer collections where the ring buffers grow.
+These introduce, a small but meaningful overhead to the sized ring buffers.
+Presumably this is due to the memory moving in and out of L2 and into L1 instead of being pinned in the L2 cache.

+In my JCTools experiments, I am using static sized ring size buffers, to find the best throughput.

+## Code Notes

 Provided is a busy wait, and a locking wait strategy.

 As contention increases, we can see the Locking Wait winning tests (but not always, even in high contention.)
-I am unable to achive high contention on my laptop, but can see the beginings of locking performance catching up with 8 cores in use, as expected.
+I am unable to achieve high contention on my laptop, but can see the beginnings of locking performance catching up with 8 cores in use, as expected.

-The best result is SPSC, with the JCTools SPSC queue, followed by other JCTools queues.

-The java queues lag behind, improving under high contention cases, but still inferior to JCTools (java concurrency tools.)

-JCTools website and documentation, have a detailed discussion of thread contention issues on queues, and wait-free, different approaches.

-Queues are expected to perform better, as the work is only to add to the end, where any Priority Queue needs the remove operation to swim up the new maximum element, and maintain the other elements in order.

-This makes slightly more work for the readers, checking each Queue, instead of popping the top of a PriorityQueue But the four queues, interestingly, reduces locking, blocking, and reduces the lock contention by distributing against multiple Queues instead of threads contending for one.

-JCTools has extensive Queue implementations, for wait-free, unsafe and other approaches.

-Many or most of these JCTools queues, use Ring buffers, avoiding false sharing on L1, and other "mechanical sympathy" techniques.

-I tested with SPSC, MPSC, and MPMC from JCTools, but there are many and may be worth reviewing for any high performance Java system.

-At the time of writing, the JCTools queues are sized at 8,000,000 and don't grow (they must be changed with the test, if we increase the test size.)
-Growable JCTools collections exist, at a small marginal but meaningful overhead to the sized ring buffers.
-I am using the ungrowable ring size buffers, too see what the best throughput looks like.

-## Code review

-Please see *PacketRouterTest* main method as an entry point.

-The main method tests each of the PacketRouter implementations, with the Busy Wait and Blocking Wait strategies.

 ## Java